progamandoconro/Bitcoin-prediction/README.md

 # Mr. RoBot.
 Bitcoin (and other crypto)-predictor
 ### Created by: Rodrigo Díaz-Lupanow

-Results with Litecoin had shown 90% success in predicting next day's price.
+Results show 90% success in predicting next day's price on many cripto.

 This is a multi-plataform software (for Linux, Windows and Mac).